Bowarc/lumin/readme.md

 - easy graphical installer for install (duh) and version managing
 - run on startup with the last background played, easy with the installer and a config file
 - tray menu ?
-- Stop the daemon is the client disconnects and there is no backrounds playing (It's useless to keep the daemon running if it's just gonna be idle)
+- Stop the daemon if the client disconnects and there is no backrounds playing (It's useless to keep the daemon running if it's just gonna be idle)

 # Dev questions: